mtyler14/SEED_Group12/Demo 2/readme.md

 Figure 10: The angular velocity for faster speed for motor 2.

 Figure 11 shows the angular positions for motor 1.
 Figure 12 shows the angular positions for motor 2.
-The angular position diverges considerably as shown for each motor with a speed of 2.2 rad/s versus 0.5 rad/s reference, as expected.
 Thus, to reasonably reach a position of 5 feet in 10 seconds, each wheel moves approximately 22 radians in 10 seconds.
 If the motors respond exacty the same, then Derrick can reach his destination with a faster speed and stable output.

 ![Motor1 position speed](https://github.com/mtyler14/SEED_Group12/blob/master/Demo%202/images/motor1_speed_pos.jpg)